kristopolous/TopLevel/README.md

 Only one image will load - the right one for the browser.

-There will be no broken "flash" of html --- this is instant.
+There will be no broken looking "flash" --- the delivery is smooth and polished.

-### All your JS still works.
+### All Your JS Still Works.

+ * `$(document).ready`
+ * CSS selectors
+ * Underscore
+ * AMD Loaders, CoffeeScript, Knockout, Angular, Socket.io, Backbone, D3, yes --- all of them.

-JQuery CSS selectors, underscore, everything stays in tact.
-TopLevel is fast, transparent, and totally rewrites the rules of how you can create webpages.
+TopLevel is fast, transparent, and totally rewrites the rules of how you will create webpages.

-## It works everywhere and takes up 0.8 KB.
+## Works Everywhere And Is 0.8 KB.

+Tested And Works On:

+ * Opera
+ * Chrome
+ * Firefox
+ * Safari
+ * IE
+ * Dolphin
+ * Seamonkey
+ * Chromium

-Opera, Chrome, Firefox, IE, Safari, Dolphin, Seamonkey, Chromium --- it's all in and it's all there.
+They're all in and all the features are there.

-### Add this massive functionality in a single include with under a kilobyte of gzipped code.
+#### Add this massive functionality in a single include with under a kilobyte of gzipped code.

-## Syntax
+### Uses Underscore's Templating Engine

-toplevel takes its templating right from [underscore](http://underscorejs.org/).
+TopLevel takes its templating right from [underscore](http://underscorejs.org/).
 The functionality is identical with a slight change of syntax.

 > Template functions can both interpolate variables, using `<!--= … -->`, as well as execute arbitrary JavaScript code, with `<!--% … -->`.
 If you wish to interpolate a value, and have it be HTML-escaped, use `<!--- … -->`.

-That is to say, a regular html comment block with the first character being either `=`, `%`, or `-`.
+That is to say, a regular HTML comment block with the first character being either `=`, `%`, or `-`.
 Keep this in mind, and refer to the [underscore documentation](http://underscorejs.org/#template) for further information!

-### Including third-party javascript libraries
+### Easily Enable TopLevel to Use Any Third-Party Library

-Everything after the `<script src="toplevel.js></script>` gets interpreted.
-If you want toplevel to use say, `angular.js`, simply include it before declaring toplevel, at the top of the HTML file like so:
+Everything after the `<script src="toplevel.js"></script>` gets interpreted.
+If you want TopLevel to use a say, an MV* framework, simply include it before TopLevel, at the top of the HTML file like so:

     <!doctype html>
     <html>
       <head>
-        ... dependencies you want to expose to toplevel ...
+        ... dependencies you want to expose to TopLevel ...
         <script src="toplevel.js"></script>
         ...